Seniors: Senior Sunshine Club - Shelter Island Reporter Archives

 Seniors: Senior Sunshine Club

-• From our blue-eyed nonagenarian, Roy Weickert.
-He was seen yesterday at the SISCA holiday party at the Ram’s Head Inn and in late November at the Ecumenical Breakfast.
-He is accompanied by his caregiver Galina, an attractive, outgoing woman.
-Car service to these events was provided by his good friends, Jeanne and Ken Woods.
+Best News: Kay Corbett, Karoline Kilb and I survived the trip to visit Hazel Essex on April 28.
+In the heavy fog and rain, I missed the Syosset exit off the LIE.
+When we crossed the Cross Island Parkway, I figured we had gone too far.
+But we still had time to take Hazel to her favorite eatery, the Pancake House on Jericho Turnpike.
+She is as pretty as ever and still loves chocolate.

-• From Irving Gruber, a new addition to our Sunshine Club.
-He is eating well and exercising regularly.
-Much of the credit for this happy circumstance goes to his devoted caregiver, Ema Gudiene.
-Irving will be 104 on January 5, 2011.
-With only 21 days to go, please join me in a salute to life — L’Chaim, dear Irving!
+We have a thank-you note from Greg L’Hommedieu whose mother Barbara has been a Sunshine Club member for a number of years.
+“The cards” (yours and mine), he says, “brighten her days.”

-Won’t you send a note of congratulations to Helen, Roy and Irving and a card of caring to the other members of our Sunshine Club.
-They do enjoy hearing from you.
+Won’t you send a card of caring to Bob and Pastor Bill and a cheery note to all the other members of the Shelter Island Sunshine Club.
+You will brighten their days.

 • Mr. John Boylan, Beacon House Veterans Center, 14 West Belmont Ave., Bayshore, NY 11760